-An additional 1,000 young people aged 16-24 would be able to access their nearest higher education site in a 60 minute public transport journey time.
+An additional 900 young people aged 16-24 would be able to access their nearest site within a 60 minute public transport journey time.

 These accessibility improvements would be linked to the rail linespeed improvements included within this package, reducing the travel time to the cities where higher education sites are largely located.
 Further benefits would be provided from the improved interchange facilities and bus priority measures within the package, which would improve the connection between services or reduce journey times associated with bus.